Desert God: Plot summary

 After a perilous voyage across the Mediterranean, Taita and the princesses arrive at the Minoan capital of Knossos, where they meet the Supreme Minos, who is a sinister, gigantic man who always wears a bull mask.
 He marries the two princesses who are promptly sequestered in the royal seraglio.
-Taita is anguished when he learns that he will probably not hear from them ever again, but consoles himself that he has successfully sealed the alliance with the Minoans, and keeps himself busy by planning the joint operations against the Hyksos.
+Taita is anguished when he learns that he will probably not hear from them ever again, but consoles himself that he has successfully sealed the alliance with the Minoans and keeps himself busy by planning the joint operations against the Hyksos.

-Taita does, however, eventually receive news of the princesses through a Minoan slave girl who has become their lady-in-waiting.
+Taita does, however, eventually receive news of the princesses through a Minoan girl who has become their companion.
 He learns that they, like the other women in the royal harem, have not seen the Supreme Minos since they were married.
 However, after a violent earthquake, a group of the royal wives was summoned to the high temple by the Supreme Minos and have not been seen again since.

 Successful raids against the Hyksos are conducted by Taita and Zaras with the help of their Minoan allies.
 After one such sortie, Taita has a vision of Inanna, and she warns him that the princesses are in danger.
-Taita and Zaras sail back to Crete with all speed, and weather a massive tidal wave along the way.
-They find that volcanoes on the island have begun erupting, and quickly search for Tehuti and Bekatha, and learn they have been taken to the high temple as human sacrifices to appease their god Cronus and prevent him from destroying Crete.
+Taita and Zaras sail back to Crete with all speed and weather a massive tidal wave along the way.
+They find that volcanoes on the island have begun erupting.
+They quickly search for Tehuti and Bekatha and learn they have been taken to the high temple as human sacrifices to appease their god Cronus and prevent him from destroying Crete.
 They are to be sacrificed by being gored to death by a monstrous bull representing the god.
 Taita and Zaras arrive in time, and Tehuti manages to slay the bull with a sword dropped to her by Taita.
-They narrowly escape as volcanoes and earthquakes utterly destroy the once mighty Minoan Empire.
+They narrowly escape as volcanoes and earthquakes utterly destroy the once-mighty Minoan capital.

 Tehuti and Bekatha refuse to return to Upper Egypt with Taita, saying that Pharaoh will just attempt to use them again as royal brides to some other monarch.
-They leave for one of the Aegean islands with Zaras and another Egyptian officer who became Bekatha's lover, and have Taita tell Pharaoh that they all perished in the destruction of Knossos.
+They leave for one of the Aegean islands with Zaras and another Egyptian officer who became Bekatha's lover, and they have Taita tell Pharaoh that they all perished in the destruction of Knossos.